 - The actual translation process follows.
 It usually consists of the translation, editing, and proofreading phases.
 For speech translations, instead of proofreading, the audio files are meticulously examined to check for mistakes or problems such as garbled speech and volume inconsistencies.

-- Once the translation process is completed, quality analysis is then executed to ascertain that the translations are correct and errors (misspellings, wrong details) are fixed.
+- Once the translation process is completed, quality analysis is then executed to ascertain that the translations are correct and translation errors (misspellings, wrong details) are fixed.

 - After checking the quality of the output, back conversion is implemented.
 This means that the files are converted to their original formats.
 The text translations, for example, are copied into the code of the video game while the speech translations are converted to mp4, WAV, WMA, or the format used by the client.
 Some translation service providers may do another quality analysis cycle for the video game’s code to make sure that the code works perfectly with the translated materials infused.